pascallanger/DIY-Multiprotocol-TX-Module/README.md

  - Range: test range by setting the transmission power to the lowest value

 Note:
- - there is 2 versions of serial protocol either 8 or 16 channels.
+ - there are 2 versions of serial protocol either 8 or 16 channels.
 16 channels is the latest version.
 Make sure to use the right version based on your version of er9x/ersky9x.

 ###Telemetry
 Telemetry is available for er9x and ersky9x TX.